 5. Getting Ahead of Yourself on the Trails

-Trails can be demanding and unpredictable, and can present obstacles you might not be ready for.
-Be sure you know what to expect on the trail you're about to tackle.
+Trails can be unpredictable, presenting obstacles you might not be ready for.
+Know what to expect on the trail you're about to tackle.
 Take it slow if you're unfamiliar with what lies ahead, and be mindful of uneven ground or unexpected turns than can cause a rollover.
 A lot of modern ATVs have a cruise setting that allows you to run the ATV at a steady speed so you can concentrate on navigating the trail.
 If you're a beginner about to hit a new trail, start out slow and get the hang of it before you try to tear it up.

 Avoiding mistakes as a beginner ATV rider ultimately comes down to not getting ahead of yourself.
 Follow the tips provided in this article, and ride along with seasoned pros so you can eventually become one yourself.